openstreetmap/help-website/README.md

 1. Edit or Remove as applicable in `./import/questions/`
 2. Run `./tools/convert-questions.py` which populates `./site/content/questions/`
-3. Note the manually edited out questions in https://github.com/openstreetmap/help-website/commit/5b0088538073086f41530cfed88f2c2c987e590d (Tip: do not `git add` them)
-4. `cd ./site/; hugo serve` to confirm desired output
+3. `cd ./site/; hugo serve` to confirm desired output
-5. GitHub Actions will rebuild container on push
+4. GitHub Actions will rebuild container on push
-6. Chef will update container shortly
+5. Chef will update container shortly
-7. Live!
+6. Live!